Electronic Communication Devices Scheme

 Your Speech Pathologist or Occupational Therapist can apply for ECDS funding by completing the Electronic Communication Devices Scheme Speech Pathology Report form for a speech generating device, communication app or software; or the Occupational Therapy Report form for a mounting system or alterative access system.

 If you need help choosing a speech generating device, your Speech Pathologist can make a referral to our ComTEC service to discuss communication and assistive technology options.

 You can also hire a speech generating device, iPad with communication apps or laptop with software from our ComTEC Electronic Equipment Library.

 Download: Speech Pathology Report Form (294kb) 187kb ECDS-Speech-Pathology-Report-Form.docx

 Download: ECDS Occupational Therapy Report Form (Word, 179kb) 200kb ECDS-Occupational-Therapy-Report-Form.docx

 Download: Trialing Equipment Guidelines (Word, 68kb) 70kb ECDS-Equipment-Trial-Guidelines.docx

 Download: VAEP Application Form (Word, 155kb) 159kb DHS-VAEP-Application-form.doc

-To find out more about our Electronic Communication Devices Scheme, please contact us.
+To find out more about the Electronic Communication Devices Scheme, please see our Frequently Asked Questions (FAQs) or contact us.